raoul2000/yii2-scrollup-widget/README.md

 yii2-scrollup-widget
 ==========================
-Wrapper around "Scroll Up", a "*lightweight jQuery plugin to create a customisable “Scroll to top” feature that will work with any website, with ease*.
+Wrapper around "Scroll Up", a "*lightweight jQuery plugin to create a customisable "Scroll to top" feature that will work with any website, with ease*.

 Check out the  [ScrollUp Demo page](http://markgoodyear.com/labs/scrollup/) for demo of the Plugin and don't forget to have a look to the [scrollUp jQuery plugin Home page](http://markgoodyear.com/2013/01/scrollup-jquery-plugin/).